voidprove01/news-rec/README.md

 ## **Overview**

-This project presents a sophisticated **two-stage news recommendation system** designed to provide personalized, relevant, and engaging news article recommendations to users.
+This project presents a hybrid **two-stage news recommendation system** designed to provide personalized, relevant, and engaging news article recommendations to users.
 The system is implemented entirely in Jupyter notebooks for clarity and ease of exploration.

 The **two-stage architecture** is structured as follows: